mozaik-association/mozaik/docs/0Contacts Module.md

 ## Co-residencies

 When two or more people share the same address, they can be grouped into a co-residency.
-This idicates that those people are no duplicates but simply live in the same accomodation.
+This indicates that those people are no duplicates but simply live in the same accommodation.

 Co-residencies allow you to :